 The Naval Postgraduate School offers the Cyber Security Fundamentals certificate (Curriculum 256) to non-resident U.S. active duty naval personnel.
-The next offering will start on 6 July 2020.
 Classes are taught asynchronously.
 Each certificate offering takes approximately 9 months to complete with one course per quarter.

 The Cyber Security Fundamentals certificate (Curriculum 256) is a graduate-level, non-degree program designed to enable U.S. Naval officers and others to gain a foundational understanding of the basic concepts and methods of computer network defense, vulnerabilities, and exploitations, with the objective of enabling informed choices that will result in better network defense.
 It consists of three courses:

 all of which may be applicable toward a Master's degree in Computer Science (Curriculum 368).